 In addition to inserting the current date and time, TypeIt4Me offers date and time mathematics.
 You can set up formulae that will calculate a past or future date for you in relation to the present and produce that dynamically upon expansion.
-For example, you might wish to create a 'due date' abbreviation that expands to "Please submit your feedback by [a date exactly 3 months from now]".
+For example, you might wish to create a 'due date' abbreviation that expands to Please submit your feedback by [a date exactly 3 months from now].

-To create that snippet asking people to submit feedback by a due date exactly 3 months away, start off the usual way, defining an abbreviation (sfdd perhaps) that expands to Please submit your feedback by.
-Then, with the cursor placed at the end of that phrase, click the Insert menu and pick the Date option, selecting the format you'd like.
+To create that snippet asking people to submit feedback by a due date exactly 3 months away, start off the usual way, defining a plain text abbreviation (sfdd perhaps) that will expand to the phrase Please submit your feedback by (include a space at the end).